God makes Heroes in Caves and Valleys

 Don’t rush the process.

 The timeline isn’t yours to control, and the pressure you’re feeling to hurry up might be coming from somewhere other than God.
-The world rewards speed.
-The kingdom rewards faithfulness.
-And sometimes faithfulness looks like staying put when everything in you wants to run.

 Stay in the tension.
 Endure the rehearsal.
 Let the wilderness do its work.